snoowbirvd/Logistic-Regression-Analysis-Car-Insurance-Dataset/README.md

 Purpose: To understand the balance of the target variable (e.g., the class distribution of "outcome").

 Why: Imbalanced classes can skew the model toward predicting the majority class, leading to poor performance on the minority class.
-By visualizing the distribution, we can assess whether techniques like oversampling, undersampling, or weighted modeling are needed to handle class imbalance.\
+By visualizing the distribution, we can assess whether techniques like oversampling, undersampling, or weighted modeling are needed to handle class imbalance.

 Findings:
-After visualizing the target variable, the plot shows that the "outcome" is balanced (both classes have a roughly equal number of observations).
+The plot shows that the "outcome" is balanced (both classes have a roughly equal number of observations).
 This suggests that we do not need to apply class balancing techniques at this stage, as the data distribution supports unbiased training.

 ```python
 sns.countplot(x="outcome", data=cars)